mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 >   it is a robust RAID-6 system.
 Thus, the filesystem can survive a concurrent disk failure of two
 >   independent hard drives and still rebuild its contents automatically.
 >
->   All users will use the public scratch directory (lustre/scratch).
+>   All users have access the public scratch directory (`/lustre/scratch`).
+>
+>
->   *A full system inhibits user for everyone, therefore IT staff may run cleanup procedures as needed to purge aged files or directories in
+>   *A full system inhibits use for everyone potentially preventing jobs from running.
+Therefore IT staff may run cleanup procedures as needed to purge aged files or directories in
->   /lustre/scratch if old files are degrading system performance.*
+>   Lustre if old files are degrading system performance.*
 {: .callout}

 There are several other useful shortcuts you should be aware of.